hyperform-dev/hyperform/README.md

 ### 🚀 Deploy the functions

-Use `hf deploy` to deploy each export as serverless function.
+Use `hf deploy` to deploy.
-Add `--url` to get an URL to call it from the web.
+Add `--url` to get an URL for each function.

 ```sh
 $ hf deploy file.js --url